GoogleContainerTools/kpt-functions-catalog/functions/go/format/README.md

 <!--mdtogo:Long-->

 The `format` function formats the field ordering in YAML configuration files.
-Field ordering follows the ordering defined in the openapi document for Kubernetes resources, falling back on lexicographical sorting for unrecognized fields.
+Field ordering follows the ordering defined in the OpenAPI document for Kubernetes resources, falling back on lexicographical sorting for unrecognized fields.
 This function also performs other changes like fixing indentation, adding quotes to ambiguous string values.